MiguelSteph/data-structures-and-algorithm/README.md

-## Data Structure Made Easy In Java
+## Data Structure and Algorithm Made Easy In Java

 A **data structure** is a particular way of organizing data in a computer so that it can be used efficiently.
 Different kinds of data structures are suited to different kinds of applications, and some are highly specialized to specific tasks.

-This is a collection of abstract **data structures** implemented in Java.
-The code is very commented to allow an easy comprehension.
+This is a collection of abstract **data structures** and **algorithms** implemented in Java.
+The code is well commented to allow an easy comprehension.
 Every data structure is well tested.

-This repository is created by Stephane Miguel KAKANAKOU.
-For any questions, you can contact me at <Skakanakou@gmail.com>
+You can contact me at <Skakanakou@gmail.com>

-## The following data structures are implemented :
+## Data Structures :
-Actually the repository contains the following data structure :
+This repo contains the following data structure :

 - [List](https://github.com/MiguelSteph/data-structures/blob/master/Java-data-Structures/src/main/java/com/lists/List.java)
 	* [Resizing Array Implementation of List](https://github.com/MiguelSteph/data-structures/blob/master/Java-data-Structures/src/main/java/com/lists/ArrayImplOfList.java)